-In the 1967 United Artist’s movie The Graduate, Benjamin Braddock (Dustin Hoffman) was given some very valuable advice…
+In the 1967 United Artist’s movie The Graduate, the young man Benjamin Braddock (Dustin Hoffman) was given some very valuable advice…

-The Pail Industry Manufacturers have unified their efforts through the Plastic Shipping Container Institute, PSCI, by jointly working on various projects.
-The Infant Warning Label ASTM Standard was spearheaded and formulated by this group.
-New and updated National Motor Freight Regulations and Rail Shipping Standards were also written by this group and were presented and adopted in recent years.
-The PSCI is committed to industry improvements through its members’ joint efforts.
+The manufacturing companies, along with their suppliers of plastic resin, handles, lids, molds, closures, gaskets and colorants used in container production, have unified their efforts through the Plastic Shipping Container Institute.
+They work together with local, state, national, and international regulatory agencies and legislative bodies.
+The ASTM Standard for Infant Drowning Warning Labels was spearheaded and formulated by PSCI.
+PSCI also cooperated in the development of new and updated National Motor Freight Regulations and Rail Shipping Standards that have been presented and adopted in recent years.
+The members of the Plastic Shipping Container Institute remains committed to industry improvements through its members’ joint efforts.